mushfiqur47/flash/docs/Introduction.md

 Flash allows user to create web applications in easy and simplest way, in Flash framework user can create their own services and library.

-### why flash framework
+### Why flash framework

 Flash is fast and lightweight php web framework.
 Flash framework is very simple and easy to learn. even if you are new in web development don't worry you will love this framework.

-  - Flash is fast and powerfull web framework.
+  - Flash is fast and powerful web framework.
-  - It is simple and easy to learn.
+  - It's very simple and easy to learn.
+  - It is based on MVT Arhitecture.
   - It support custom libraries and services.
-  - It is based on MVT Arhitecture.
-  - Easy to create API Services.
+  - Easy to create API and Web Services.
-  - Easy to deploy.
+  - Easy to deploy on any server.

 ### Flash architecture